KubeJS-Mods/KubeJS/README.md

 # [![KubeJS](https://repository-images.githubusercontent.com/46427577/d2446680-c366-11ea-8e6b-8a4da776b475)](https://kubejs.com)

-**Note: If you are a script developer (i.e. pack dev, server admin, etc.), you likely want to visit our [website](https://kubejs.com) or the [wiki](https://mods.latvian.dev/books/kubejs) instead.**
+**Note: If you are a script developer (i.e. pack dev, server admin, etc.), you likely want to visit our [wiki](https://kubejs.com) instead.**

 (For a Table Of Contents, click the menu icon in the top left!)

 ## Introduction

-KubeJS is a multi-modloader Minecraft mod which lets you create scripts in the JavaScript programming language to manage your server using events, change recipes, add ~~and edit~~ (coming soon!) loot tables, customise your world generation, add new blocks and items, or use custom integration with other mods like [FTB Quests](https://mods.latvian.dev/books/kubejs/page/ftb-quests-integration) for even more advanced features!
+KubeJS is a Minecraft mod which lets you create scripts in the JavaScript programming language to manage your server using events, change recipes, add ~~and edit~~ (coming soon!) loot tables, customise your world generation, add new blocks and items, or use custom integration with other mods like [FTB Quests](https://mods.latvian.dev/books/kubejs/page/ftb-quests-integration) for even more advanced features!

 ## Issues and Feedback